nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

 # Preprocess Datasets

-This directory contains scripts and instructions for preprocessing datasets for the LipForenscis and RealForensics models.
+This directory contains scripts and instructions for preprocessing datasets for both the LipForensics and RealForensics models.

 ## Steps to Preprocess Datasets